 We ranked each city for each criteria from 1 to 29 where 1 in any particular category is the safest.

 Next, we averaged each places two criteria to create a Safety Index.
 We crowned the place with the lowest overall Safety Score "The Safest Place In Montana" with any ties going to the bigger city.
 You can download the data here.

 The safest city, based on our criteria, is Colstrip.
 The most dangerous city in Montana?
 Cut Bank, where residents had a 1 in 21 chance of being the victim of a crime.

 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.

-Looking at the data, you can tell that Baker is as safe as they come, according to science and data.
+Looking at the data, you can tell that Colstrip is as safe as they come, according to science and data.

 But as most Montana residents would agree, almost every place here has its safe and not safe parts.
 So just make sure you're informed ahead of time.

 Here's a look at the most dangerous cities in Montana according to the data:

 |Rank||City||Population||Violent Crimes Per 100k||Property Crimes Per 100k|

 |4||Columbia Falls, MT||5,456||146||1,539|